Bismarck masked flying fox: Biology and ecology

 It is one of the rare species of mammals in which the males can lactate.

 It is generally solitary, though males and females may roost together in pairs.

 Range and habitat

 The Bismarck masked flying fox is endemic to Papua New Guinea where it has been documented at a range of elevations from 0-1200 m above sea level.

 Conservation

-As of 2010, it is evaluated as a near-threatened species by the IUCN.
-It meets the criteria for this designation because of widespread habitat destruction across its range.
-It is likely experiencing "significant" population decline, though not higher than 30% over ten years, which would qualify it as a vulnerable species.
+As of 2021, it is evaluated as a vulnerable species by the IUCN.
+It meets the criteria for this designation because it has a small population size, likely numbering fewer than 10,000 mature individuals.
+It is experiencing significant habitat loss and population decline.